 A milder clay, pink clay is a combination of red and white clay and is ideal for fussy skin.
 The microfine powder is a super gentle polisher without tugging on dragging on delicate skin.
 Apart from its fun millennial pink shade, the mask itself is infused with exfoliating jojoba beads and Canadian willowherb, a natural skin soother.
 After use, skin feels more even and pores look smaller.
 Apply all over the face, avoiding the eye area, and let it work its magic for ten minutes.

-Best for Dull Skin: Charlotte Tilbury Goddess Skin Clay Mask
+Best Brightening: Charlotte Tilbury Goddess Skin Clay Mask

 Fans of this mask include some serious A-listers (think Gigi Hadid).
 It's probably because of the megawatt glow and velvety softness that results from a quick rendezvous with this formula.
 Spanish clay, sweet almond oil, rosehip oil, and peptides work together to detoxify, nourish, and plump the skin.
 Take it from the queen herself, Charlotte Tilbury: "It has fail-proof results, dramatically purifying the skin, creating a smooth, clear, youthfully dewy surface, revealing new baby skin."